Skip to content

 attestation:

-tolerate: [debug-mode, hyperthreading, outdated-tcb, software-hardening-needed]
+tolerate: [debug-mode, hyperthreading, outdated-tcb, software-hardening-needed, insecure-configuration]

 ignore_advisories: "*"